Civility in the Workplace

 Understand your natural tendencies toward handling conflict.
 Is your style Avoidance, Analyzing, Assertive or Aggressive?
 There are pros and cons to each one!

 How we feel like treating others isn’t how we necessarily should treat them.
+Restraint can be a hallmark of civil people.
 Learn how to employ various verbal, vocal, and behavioral practices to create dialogue, not conflict.

 Effective Listening Strategies